segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/postgres-setup.md

 - RDS

 > warning ""
-> Segment only supports these Postgres databases.
+> Segment only supports these Postgres database providers.
 Postgres databases from other providers aren't guaranteed to work.
 For questions or concerns about Segment-supported Postgres providers, [contact Segment Support](https://segment.com/help/contact){:target="_blank"}.

 ## Set up guide
 To set up Postgres with Reverse ETL: